How to Access Mac Files from Windows 7

 Add a new user:

-• Shared folder is added, now Hit the “+” sign to add a user as show below.
+• The shared folder is added, now Hit the “+” sign to add a user as shown below.
 You will use this user to log in from Windows while accessing Mac.

 Add windows user